rcbops-cookbooks/keystone/README.md

 default
 -------

-The default recipe will install Keystone Server
+The default recipe will install the Keystone Server

 server
 ------

-The default recipe will install Keystone Server
+Installs the Keystone Server

 Data Bags
 =========